caramelmelmel/sekuriti/lab7/README.md

 Create an implementation of RSA with the following basic building functions:

 1. `generate_RSA(bits=1024)` which generates the private key and public key in PEM format.
 The input parameter is the number of bits in the key which has default value of 1024 bits.
 Use `RSA.generate()` to generate the keys.
 2. `encrypt_RSA(public_key_file,message)` which encrypts a string message using the public key, stored in the file name `public_key_file`.
 The function returns the ciphertext in base64.
-Use PyCrypto class `Crypto.Cipher.PKCS1_OAEP` to encrypt the message.
+Use PyCrypto class `Cryptodome.Cipher.PKCS1_OAEP` to encrypt the message.
 To do so:
     * Read the public key from a file.
     * Use `RSA.importKey()` to import the key.
     * Create a new `PKCS1_OAEP` object and use its encrypt method rather than using your own square and multiply.
 This will encrypt RSA with some padding following OAEP.
 3. `decrypt_RSA(private_key_file,cipher)` which decrypts cipher text in base64 using the private key, stored in the file name `private_key_file`.
 The function returns the plaintext.
-Use PyCrypto class `Crypto.Cipher.PKCS1_OAEP` to decrypt the message.
+Use PyCrypto class `Cryptodome.Cipher.PKCS1_OAEP` to decrypt the message.
 This is similar to encrypt but use decrypt method.
 4. `sign_data(private_key_file,data)` which signs the data string using a private key, stored in the file name `private_key_file`.
 The function returns a signature string in base64.
 Use PyCrypto class `Crypto.Signature.PKCS1_PSS`.
 Use SHA-256 to create a digest of the data before signing.
 5. `verify_sign(public_key_file,sign,data)` which verifies the signature sign of a given data.
 The function returns either `True` or `False`.
-Use PyCrypto class `Crypto.Signature.PKCS1_PSS` instead of using the square and multiply routine you created.
+Use PyCryptodome class `Cryptodome.Signature.PKCS1_PSS` instead of using the square and multiply routine you created.
 Use SHA-256 to create a digest of the data before verifying.

 **Task**